On Stochastic Partial Differential Equations and their applications to Derivative Pricing through a conditional Feynman-Kac formula: Abstract

 \section{Abstract}

-In a multi-dimensional diffusion framework, the price of a financial derivative can be expressed as an iterated conditional expectation, where the inner conditional expectation conditions on the future of an auxiliary process that enters into the dynamics for the spot.
-Inspired by results from non-linear filtering theory, we show that this inner conditional expectation solves a backward SPDE (a so-called `conditional Feynman-Kac formula'), thereby establishing a connection between SPDE and derivative pricing theory.
-The benefits of this representation are potentially significant and of both theoretical and practical interest.
-In particular, this representation leads to an alternative class of so-called mixed Monte-Carlo / PDE numerical methods.
-Keywords: SPDE; Stochastic Volatility; Mixed Monte-Carlo / PDE; Backward Stochastic Calculus.
+The price of a financial derivative can be expressed as an iterated conditional expectation, where the inner term conditions on the future of an auxiliary process.
+We show that this inner conditional expectation solves an SPDE (a `conditional Feynman-Kac formula').
+The problem requires conditioning on a backward filtration generated by the noise of the auxiliary process and enlarged by its terminal value, leading us to search for a backward Brownian motion here.
+This adds a source of irregularity to the SPDE which we tackle with new techniques.
+Lastly, we establish a new class of mixed Monte-Carlo PDE numerical methods.